-BESIX Watpac have been engaged by Sydney Metro to build the Barangaroo Station Construct Only Package (COP), forming part of the broader Sydney Metro City & Southwest Chatswood to Sydenham project.
-Most of the station box primary structure has been completed by the Tunnel and Excavation Contractor (TSE), prior to Project commencement and BESIX Watpac will complete the station fit-out and associated civil and landscaping works.
+BESIX Watpac was engaged by Sydney Metro to build the Barangaroo Station Construct Only Package (COP), forming part of the broader Sydney Metro City & Southwest Chatswood to Sydenham project.
+Most of the station box primary structure was completed by the Tunnel and Excavation Contractor (TSE), prior to Project commencement and BESIX Watpac completed the station fit-out and associated civil and landscaping works.